-Recent research has revealed that cannabis and CBD oil may benefit epidermolysis bullosa, a serious genetic skin disorder.
-This news could offer a ray of hope to patients with the condition who currently have few satisfactory treatment options.
+Recent research has revealed that cannabis and CBD oil may benefit epidermolysis bullosa, a severe genetic skin disorder.
+This news could offer a ray of hope to patients with the condition who currently have few satisfactory options for addressing symptoms.

-So, how do cannabis-based medicines help epidermolysis bullosa, and what is the best way to use them?
-Here’s our complete guide.
+This guide will discuss how cannabis-based compounds help epidermolysis bullosa symptoms and the best way to use them.

 What Is Epidermolysis Bullosa?